-The AHO research group Norwegian Urbanism explores the specificities of the Norwegian urban condition, framed within an European discourse of urban- and landscape form.
+The Oslo Architecture and Design (AHO) research group Norwegian Urbanism explores the specificities of the Norwegian urban condition, framed within an European discourse of urban- and landscape form.
 Trough in-dept case studies and close collaboration with private and public stakeholders, the group bridges academic research, education and disciplinary practice, with a particular focus on replanning, transformation and strategic, urban projects.
 Currently, the group collaborates with Bærum municipality, where 85 architecture- and landscape students from AHO explores the urbanism of peripheral neighbourhoods.

-Halvor Weider Ellefsen, Architect mnal, Associate Professor at the Oslo School of Architecture and Design.
+Halvor Weider Ellefsen, Architect, Associate Professor at the Oslo School of Architecture and Design

 Fredrik van der Horst, Diploma student, Landscape Oslo School of Architecture and Design